sumitkr-2/Netflix-Clone/README.md

 **Made by [Sumit Kumar](https://www.linkedin.com/in/sumit-kumar2004/) ❤️**
 Front-End Developer | Web Enthusiast

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sumit-kumar2004/).
+💼 Connect with me on [LinkedIn](https://www.linkedin.com/in/sumit-kumar2004/)

 ---